Fiona becomes major hurricane as it nears Turks and Caicos Islands

 Fiona sparked a blackout when it hit Puerto Rico's southwest corner on Sunday, the anniversary of Hurricane Hugo, which slammed into the island in 1989 as a Category 3 storm.

-By Monday night, authorities said they had restored power to more than 114,000 customers on the island of 3.2 million people.
+By Tuesday morning, authorities said they had restored power to more than 260,000 customers on the island of 3.2 million people.

 Puerto Rico Gov. Pedro Pierluisi warned it could take days before everyone has electricity.